DataBiosphere/azul/OPERATOR.rst

 SSH into the instance, and run ``sudo yum update`` followed by ``sudo reboot``.
-Wait for the GitLab web application to become available again and perform a ``git pull`` from one of the Git repositories hosted on that instance.
+Wait for the GitLab web application to become available again and perform a ``git fetch`` from one of the Git repositories hosted on that instance.

 Adding snapshots to ``dev``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^